glycerine/tmframe/README.md

        The next message's primary word will commence after the UCOUNT bytes that follow the UDE.

-  UTYPE => is a 20-bit unsigned integer giving the type of the
-       message to follow.

-       Certain UTYPE values are pre-defined event-type descriptors, defined by this spec, and others are reserved for user defined extensions.
-The Q-BIT tells you which namespace is in use.

-  EVTNUM => this is the concatenation of Q-BIT and UTYPE.

-       Putting the Q-BIT and UTYPE together, we get a 21-bit signed integer capable of expressing
+  EVTNUM => a 21-bit signed two's-compliment integer capable
-       values in the range [-(2^20), (2^20)-1].
-We will refer to 21-bit signed integer as the EVTNUM value.
+       of expressing values in the range [-(2^20), (2^20)-1].

+       Positive numbers are for pre-defined system event types.
+Negative numbers are reserved for user-defined event types starting with -2, -3, -4, ...

        There is one pre-defined user-defined event number.
        The one pre-defined user EVTNUM value is:

-       -1 => an error message string in utf8 follows.
+       -1 => an error message string in utf8 follows; it is of length UCOUNT, and always has a terminating '\0' byte included in the UCOUNT.

        Any custom user-defined types added by the user will therefore start at EVTNUM = -2.
 The last usable EVTNUM is